Hyderabad | October 10, 2014

 Appointments are required for notary services.
-Appointments are available to American citizens and foreign nationals doing business with American citizens and/or corporations Monday through Friday between 12:30 pm and 4 pm.
-We are closed the second Tuesday and the last Wednesday of every month and American and Indian holidays.
+Appointments are available to U.S. citizens and foreign nationals doing business with U.S. citizens and/or corporations Monday through Thursday between 9:30 am and 1:00 pm.
+We are closed the last Wednesday of every month and American and Indian holidays.

 Government-issued photo identification with signature (e.g., a passport, a driver's license, etc.) is required.
 If the document also requires witnesses, you must bring your own witnesses, each of whom should present identification.

 *Other than the U.S. Embassy and Consulates, there are no other authorized U.S. Notaries Public in India.